-The geometric shape defines the mesh structure, so the obtaining mesh structures according to the geometric shapes is very important thing in Finite Element Analyses(FEA).
-Also you can adjust the structure of mesh in ANSYS Meshing according to your geometric shape.
+The geometric shape defines the mesh structure, so obtaining mesh structures according to the geometric shapes is a very important thing in Finite Element Analyses(FEA).
+Also, you can adjust the structure of mesh in ANSYS® Meshing according to your geometric shape.
 If your geometry has curvature features or curvy entities, you can adjust the Sizing Function of your mesh as ‘Curvature’.
 In this article of Mechanical Base, we will show;

 - How to adjust the Sizing Function ad Curvature,

-- What is the features of Curvature Size Function in ANSYS Meshing.
+- What are the features of Curvature Size Function in ANSYS® Meshing?

-The default option for Size Function in ANSYS Meshing is ‘Adaptive’ that the size function will be defined by the system.
-But if your geometry is very straightforward that has lots of curvatures inside it, you can adjust it to ‘Curvature’ as shıwn by green arrow above.
+The default option for Size Function in ANSYS® Meshing is ‘Adaptive’ that the size function will be defined by the system.
+But if your geometry is very straightforward that has lots of curvatures inside it, you can adjust it to ‘Curvature’ as shıwn by the green arrow above.

 So Curvature Size Function provides proper meshing element structures according to the curvature of the entities that the mesh elements will not violate the curvature in this entity.
-The mesh size parameters are also defined from the user in ‘Curvature’ option in ANSYS Meshing.
+The mesh size parameters are also defined by the user in the ‘Curvature’ option in ANSYS® Meshing.
 You can adjust these parameters for Curvature Size Function below;

 - Curvature Normal Angle: This is the maximum angle value that one mesh element’s face or surface can span.
 It is very vital information to adjust the curvature.
 You can enter 0 to 180 degrees for this value.